 The tax does not apply to motor fuel imported into West Virginia in the motor fuel supply tank or tanks of a motor vehicle, but the Motor Carrier Road Tax may still apply.
-Tax applies to fuel blended in West Virginia and is calculated on the difference between the total quantity blended and the quantity used for blending but previously taxed.
+Tax applies to fuel blended

 There are several exemptions from the excise tax on gasoline and special fuel.
 Certain exemptions are an integral part of the "normal" tax base and are not considered true expenditures.
 These include gasoline or special fuel used for off-highway purposes and gasoline or special fuel exported out of the State.
 Also included in the "normal" tax base are federally mandated exemptions.
 These include sales to the United States government and interstate motor carriers.